gauravRathod674/custom-chatbot/README.md

 -   🚀 **Model Selection**: Choose the exact AI model you want to use from any supported provider (e.g., `gemini-1.5-flash`, `gpt-4o-mini`, `claude-3-haiku`, `llama3-8b-8192`).
 -   🎨 **Deeply Customizable**: Use a comprehensive `theme` object to control every color, font, border, and size.
 -   🎬 **Typing Animation**: Engage users with a smooth, character-by-character typing animation for bot responses.
--   🗣️ **Speech-to-Text (optional)** — supports browser Web Speech API and configuration for Google Speech-to-Text integration.
+-   🗣️ **Speech-to-Text (optional)** — Built-in voice input using the browser's Web Speech API for hands-free interaction.
 -   📎 **File Uploads (optional)**: Allow users to upload images and files for multi-modal conversations with compatible models (Gemini, GPT-4o, Claude 3).
 -   🧩 **Flexible Placement**: Display as a classic corner widget or a large, focused modal.
 -   💅 **Markdown Rendering**: Automatically renders lists, bold/italic text, headers, and more.